Are you missing the critical link to your survival after a disaster?

 The sad truth is this, if you leave it up to someone else, it likely will not get done.
 We encourage you to stand tall and initiate the process.
 It is your neighborhood and you have the ability to make it a safer, better place.
 You do not have to do everything, just lead out and keep the momentum going.
 Once the plan is in place, it takes very little to maintain a healthy neighborhood.

-The final critical component is faith.
-At the command of Elijah, the prophet, the widow of Zarepath’s barrel of flour and jar of oil never became empty.
-When her son dies, he brings him back to life.
 The Lord has power to do all things.
 He required this widow to prove her faith and use the very last of her supplies to feed a stranger, knowing that she and her son would soon die of starvation.
 This great act of faith blessed her and her household with food until the drought ended.
+Developing faith in God and learning to draw upon the powers of heaven through prayer just may be the greatest survival skill you will ever acquire.

 You choose to be part of the problem or part of the solution.
 We encourage you to be part of the solution.
 Prepare your home and family.
 Then reach out to others and help them prepare for the challenges in our future.
 Together we are stronger than we are alone.
 Together we will love life, build a better future and thrive when disasters strike.